Steve Jobs was simply a creative genius, inventor and entrepreneur. Steve’s vision ignited the personal computer revolution.

 Jobs had an agreement with the leasing company and he used to change car every six months, exchanging the old car with another identical model.
 This way he used to drive the car without license plate.

 In 2001 Google co-founders Sergey Brin and Larry Page were looking out for a new CEO and they wanted Steve Jobs to join, but he declined their offer.

 Jobs saw the potential of Google and agreed to be their mentor.

-The relationship between both the companies became sour and Jobs became furious when google launched Andriod operating systems.
-Jobs felt that google co-founders have betrayed him and said that, “We did not enter the search business.
+The relationship between both the companies became sour and Jobs became furious when Google launched Andriod operating systems.
+Jobs felt that Google co-founders have betrayed him and said that, “We did not enter the search business.
 They entered the phone business.
 Make no mistake they want to kill the iPhone.
 We won’t let them.
 This “don’t be evil” mantra is bullshit.”

 In October 2003 Jobs was diagnosed with pancreatic cancer, a rare but less aggressive type of cancer.

 But he refused to undergo surgery for his cancer and started alternative medication and diet.
 He started a vegan diet, herbal remedies, acupuncture and other such treatments.
 He even consulted psychic.
-All this led to the decline in his health.
+All this led to decline his health.

 After nine months, he gave up and underwent surgery and his tumour was successfully removed.
 He didn’t receive chemotherapy or radiation therapy.

 Steve Jobs travelled to India in search of spiritual enlightenment along with his Reed College friend Daniel Kottke.

 In India, he was supposed to visit Neen Karoli Baba at his Kainchi Ashram.
 But, when they reached the ashram they came to know, Neem Karoli Baba had died some months back.
 Then they visited Haidakhan Baba.